UKCloud/documentation/articles/other/other-faq-miso-rebate.md

 ### What is the MISO rebate?

-Crown Commercial Service (CCS) operates a 0.75% management charge for every service sold through the G-Cloud framework agreements.
-The 0.75% charge is calculated from monthly reports submitted by G-Cloud suppliers to the CCS Management Information System Online (MISO).
+Crown Commercial Service (CCS) operates a management charge of between 0.75% and 1.15% for every service sold through the G-Cloud framework agreements.
+This charge is calculated from monthly reports submitted by G-Cloud suppliers to the CCS Management Information System Online (MISO).

 We'll rebate 0.5% of the charge that partners incur as a result of selling our services via G-Cloud.